What is the Communication Process?

 - Professionalism & Career Development

 What is the communication process?

 Two primary models exist to explain the communication process.

 One model, known as the Transactional Model, explains communication as a transactional process with actions often happening at the same time.
 The other is the Constructivist Model, which sees the communication process as more fluid.

 Next Article: What is a Message?
 Back to: Business Management

 This model breaks down the communication process into series of eight essential components:

-- The Message – “ is the stimulus or meaning produced by the source for the receiver or audience.”
+Is the stimulus or meaning produced by the source for the receiver or audience.
 The message may include verbal and non-verbal elements, such as gestures, tone, movements, expressions, etc. The Sender encodes the message by selecting the appropriate verbal and non-verbal elements based upon how she believe the receiver will receive the message.
-The receiver’s educational level, experience, viewpoints, etc., will affect how she receives the message.
+The receivers educational level, experience, viewpoints, etc., will affect how she receives the message.

-- Feedback from the Receiver – Feedback is composed of messages the receiver (intentionally or inadvertently) sends back to the source.
-It is the Receiver’s response and it may demonstrate how well the message was received and the need for clarification.
+Feedback is composed of messages the receiver (intentionally or inadvertently) sends back to the source.
+It is the Receivers response and it may demonstrate how well the message was received and the need for clarification.